nycu-caslab/OSC-RISCV-Web/_sources/labs/lab3.rst

 Goals of this lab
 #################

-* Implement a Page Frame Allocator that reads memory ranges from the VF2 Device Tree.
+* Implement a Page Frame Allocator that uses Lab 2’s `mem_regions[]` array for all physical RAM segments.

-* Implement a Dynamic Memory Allocator that obtains pages from the VF2 Page Frame Allocator.
+* Implement a Dynamic Memory Allocator that calls `p_alloc(1)` (from the Page Frame Allocator) and partitions pages into chunk pools.

-* Implement a Startup Allocator based on a bump pointer, using VF2 Device Tree <memory> and <reserved-memory> entries.
+* Implement a Startup Allocator (bump-pointer) that uses the addresses retrieved by Lab 2’s DT parser:
+    – DTB Blob
+    – Kernel Image
+    – Initramfs
+    – Any implementer-defined reserved regions to reserve all those areas before setting up the Page Frame Array.

 ##########